Posts Tagged ‘dry garden plants’

 Late summer is when tough succulents really shine.
 Large agaves handle summer heat, and are unfazed by harsh sun, high temps and lack of rain.
 Their statuesque, fountainlike forms lend a sculptural element to any landscape, and contrast beautifully with fine-textured ornamentals.
 They also make good firebreak plants and security fences.
 With the exception of a few…

+See numerous low-water flowering plants that thrive with minimal care in my Zone 9b Southern CA garden.
 My spring garden’s most vivid blooms are those of succulent ice plants.
 Aloes, bulbine and numerous arid-climate companions are bright and beautiful from March through mid-May.
 Increasing temps tend to put the kibosh on delicate spring flowers.
-If you live near the coast of CA, you’ll enjoy a longer spring, but you may not get…
+If…

 Read MoreNo-Water Succulents for Southern California Gardens